dsnopek/panelizer-d8-prototype/README.txt

 PERMISSIONS

-Once panelizer is enabled for an entity/bundle combination, it may be necessary to visit People >> Permissions and give users appropriate permissions.
+Once Panelizer is enabled for an entity/bundle combination, it may be necessary to visit People >> Permissions and give users appropriate permissions.
 All of the Panelizer tabs have their own permission, and if these are revoked it is possible to create panelized entities that can